As a rule, I am not a big fan of books about Italy written by non-Italians. They are often condescending, superficial, and/or naive.

 I never used to cry.
 I mean, first I never used to cry in that slightly unhealthy maybe-you-need-a-little-therapy-and-some-getting-in-touch-with-your-feelings way.
 Then I never used to cry in that hipster I’m-your-sassy-best-girlfriend way.
 Then I never used to cry in that pragmatic it’s-just-how-I-am way.

 Now I cry at the drop of a hat.
-I have the frustration tolerance of an overtired two year old who had Cocoa Pebbles for both breakfast and lunch and Wants.
+I have the frustration tolerance of an overtired two-year old who had Cocoa Pebbles for both breakfast and lunch and Wants.
 Them.
 For.
 Dinner.
-I cry about my dry cleaning getting lost, my telephone bill being exhorbitant, and my dentist running 40 minutes late.
+I cry about my dry cleaning getting lost, my telephone bill being exorbitant, and my dentist running 40 minutes late.
 I tear up at PTA meetings, at the car mechanic, and the police station.